aiman-al-masoud/deixiscript/docs/notes/notes.md

 # strings... :(
 string is quote then one or more noun or pronoun or quantifier or article or copula or iverb or mverb or hverb or negation then quote

+# every lexeme must have a referent (Thing)

+# Thing should know the least possible about Lexemes